anoopj/anoopj.github.io/_posts/2016-08-04-large-codebases.md

 * Look for invariants, pre and post conditions and side effects.

-* Sometimes it's worth looking at the past checkins and understand how developers made changes to the codebase for specific projects.
+* Sometimes it's worth looking at the past checkins and code reviews to understand how developers made changes to the codebase for specific projects.

 ## Use the right tools

-You would want the right tools to navigate around large codebases.
+You would want the right tools to navigate around large codebases so that you can go to the definition of a class or method with one click or keystroke.
 If you're using Java or Scala, consider using an IDE.
+I'm an Emacs user myself, but I stick to an IDE while programming in Java.
+Other relevant tools include cscope, etags (if you're using Emacs).

 ## Look at the tests

-Unit and integration tests can provide insight into how individual components are supposed to work.
+Unit and integration tests can provide insight into how individual components are supposed to be used.

-## Use the Debugger
+## Use a debugger

-Sprinkle a few breakpoints and use a debugger to step through the code.
+Set a few breakpoints in the codepaths you want to understand and use a debugger to step through the code.

 ## Learn by doing